WRITE A POEM!

-My passion is helping empower young people to speak their truth, express themselves clearly and creatively, and know that what they think and feel they matters.
-I draw on nature, the five senses, personal discovery, and a rich library of poets and writing invitations to evoke poetry from kids in their own voices about what most concerns and enlivens them.
+My passion is helping empower people to speak their truth, express themselves clearly and creatively, and know that what they think and feel matters.
+I draw on nature, the five senses, personal discovery, and a rich library of poets and writing invitations to evoke poetry from people in their own voices about what most concerns and enlivens them.

 Join me as we write odes to fruit and veggies, personify the seasons, embody the elements, and bring colors to life!
 Explore the five senses using food, spices, textures, and music.
 Investigate photographs, nature objects, and questions of inquiry.
-Delve into your relationship with your body: our hands, your hair, skin, belly!
+Delve into your relationship with your body: your hands, hair, skin, and belly!
 Meet me outside and learn the wisdom of nature objects.
 Glean inspiration from a wide range of poets including Mary Oliver, e.e. cummings, Pablo Neruda, Sandra Cisneros, Aimee Nezhukumatathil, Joy Harjo, Octavio Paz, Naomi Shihab Nye, Ruth Gendler, and more.
 Practice speaking your poetry out loud in solo pieces and group performances.
 Workshops culminate with a seasonal student poetry reading at Book Passage in Corte Madera, CA or on Zoom!

 She is a frequent contributor to Rebelle Society and We’Moon.
 Her work has appeared in Quiet Lightning, Tiny Seed Journal, The Aquarian, Avocet, and the book, Women, Their Names, & The Stories They Tell.
 Her essays are published in Common Ground and Tiny House Magazines.
 Her song ‘Little Boy Blue’ was reviewed in American Songwriter Magazine.
-A nature girl who spent fifteen summers solo-backing, she hikes the trails daily and lives with a gentle footprint in a tiny cottage in Marin County, CA. She spends her free time camping and writing at the Yuba River.
+A nature girl who spent fifteen summers solo-backing, she hikes the trails daily and lives with a gentle footprint in a tiny cottage in Marin County, CA. She spends her summers camping and writing at the Yuba River.
 She is mused by nature, synchronicity, and kindred souls.

 Beautiful like an autumn orange tulip